 For the details on how to make this appeal, see the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section of this booklet.
 The appeals process is a formal process with detailed procedures and important deadlines.
 If making an appeal is new to you, you will find it helpful to start by reading the "A guide to 'the basics' of coverage decisions and appeals" portion in this section.
 This introduction explains the process for coverage decisions and appeals and gives definitions of terms such as "appeal."
-Then after you have read the "A guide to 'the basics' of coverage decisions and appeals" portion, you can go to the section in "What to do if you have a problem or complaint (coverage decisions, appeals, complaints) that tells what to do for your situation:
+Then after you have read the "A guide to 'the basics' of coverage decisions and appeals and gives a problem or complaint (coverage decisions, appeals, complaints)" that tells what to do for your situation: